On Hop-Constrained Steiner Trees in Tree-Like Metrics: The k-hop M S T Problem in Path Metrics

-Our first result is an efficient algorithm for \kST on path metrics.
-We view a path metric as a set of vertices $V= \{v_1,v_2,\dots,v_n\}$ placed on the real line from left to right, such that edges in the path correspond to consecutive vertices.
-In this special case, there exists a (uniquely defined) minimum-cost \kST $\topt=(\lab,\anch)$ rooted at $r\in V$ that only uses terminals.
-Indeed, if~$\topt$ contains a non-terminal vertex $v$, we may simply replace it by the next vertex on the line in the direction in which $v$ has the most edges (break ties arbitrarily).
+We view a path metric as a set of vertices $V= \{v_1,v_2,\dots,v_n\}$ placed on the real line from left to right {by increasing index}, such that edges in the path correspond to consecutive vertices.

+On path metrics, we observe that there is no algorithmic difference between a \kST and a \kMST, since there exists a (uniquely defined) minimum-cost \kST $\topt=(\lab,\anch)$ rooted at $r\in V$ that only uses terminals.
+Indeed, if~$\topt$ contains a non-terminal vertex $v$, we may simply replace it by the next vertex on the line in the direction in which $v$ has the most edges (we break ties arbitrarily).
 This removes a non-terminal vertex without increasing the cost of $\topt$ or violating the $k$-hop condition.
 In this section, we therefore assume $\Term=V$.

-We give a recursive procedure which computes the \kMST, and discuss the complexity of computing it via dynamic programming.
-The goal is to first compute the internal (non-leaf) vertices of the \kMST, and then add the cost of anchoring the leaves to the closest internal vertices.
+We give a recursive procedure which computes the \kMST, and {we analyze its complexity} via dynamic programming.
+The goal is to first compute the internal (non-leaf) vertices of the \kMST and then add the cost of anchoring the leaves to the closest internal vertices.

-A key observation is the following.
-Fix an internal vertex $s$ of depth $\lab(s) < k$.
-It partitions the remaining vertex set into the vertices on the left of $s$, and those on the right of $s$.
-If a vertex $i$ to the left of $s$ is of depth $\lab(i) > \lab(s)$, then in $\topt$, the vertex $i$ is never adjacent to a vertex to the right of $s$, see \Cref{fig:lineobservation}.
-This follows from the fact that such a vertex could be attached to~$s$ directly, decreasing the overall cost of $\topt$ without using more hops.

 \colorlet{stcolor}{green!40!black}